Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 - Use flight (air magic) or winter siege (ice magic) to deal with rampart aura.
 - ...

 In fact, the point is, to lure two dragons throwing, which costs very high RT penalty, then reset their RT forever.
+So in fact, the match is over when my warlock takes his second turn at around 5:00 of the video.

 To be continued...